taisei-project/taisei/README.md

 This will install game data to `$prefix/share/taisei/` and build this path _statically_ into the executable.
 This might be a package maintainer’s choice.
-Alternatively you may want to add `-Drelative_install=true --bindir=` to get a relative structure like
+Alternatively you may want to add `-Dinstall_relative=true` to get a relative structure like

 ```
 $prefix/taisei
 $prefix/data/
 ```

-`RELATIVE` is always set when building for Windows or macOS.
+`install_relative` is always set when building for Windows.

 ## Where are my replays, screenshots and settings?